CodeZohaib/AcademyManagementSystem/README.md

 <br><br>
 **Project Languages Used:**  HTML, CSS, Bootstrap, jQuery, PHP, MySQLi PDO, AJAX
 <br><br><br>
-The project folder is called "academy," and the database used is also named "academy."
-If you want to change the project folder's name, you need to update it in three specific places:
+Ensure that both the project name is set to "academy" and the database name is also "academy" when following the steps below.
+Using any other name may result in issues on localhost.
+To change the project folder name, you need to update it in three specific places:

 1. **Change in custom.js file**: There's a file named custom.js inside a folder called js.
 You need to find the line that looks like this: `window.location.origin+'/academy';`.
 Instead of "academy," put the new name you want for your project folder.